On Coffee, Connoisseurship, and Hipster Elitism

 After evaluating one’s needs, one needs to gain basic knowledge.
 This involves a lot of legwork: researching various websites and browsing forums can take up a whole day or two, maybe even a week or longer depending on your chosen interest.
 The reward, however, is a vital depth of understanding of the fundamentals.

 Fundamentals are the building blocks of connoisseurship.
 There are no shortcuts.
-Those who have a genuine interest in becoming a real connoisseur will take the time to learn as much as he can about the given passion.
+Those who have a genuine interest in becoming a real connoisseur will take the time to learn as much as he can about his given passion.
 Education is absolutely essential to becoming a connoisseur.
 It is the beginning of a long road, the road to true connoisseurship.
 But if you don’t take the time to learn the basics, if you don’t take a realistic look at your own needs, you end up being nothing but a big phony.

 Assuming that you are not a hipster, once you have built up a strong foundation from the fundamentals, you can start enjoying the fruits of your education.
 In the coffee realm, your first cup of freshly ground drip coffee, whether delightful or God awful, is a special one.
 It serves as an initiation into a world of fragrant aromas and complex tastes, some which you will find pleasing and others which you may prefer not to experience again.
 But with your education, you will be able to identify what it is that you like and what it is that you do not.
 Your decisions will be informed by intelligent reason, rather than being affected by what makes you look hip or cool.

-I suppose that while an hipster’s currency is product’s uniqueness itself, my currency is knowledge.
+I suppose that while a hipster’s social currency is a product’s uniqueness itself, my currency is knowledge.
 Knowledge, and not social status, wealth, or mere possession, is the requisite for connoisseurship.
 It is akin to the tailor who holds expert knowledge in suits, yet does not own one because of his modest earnings.
 Simple ownership of something rare does not make signify anything other than material status.
 It is the expert knowledge and a deep appreciation for the form and history of a thing that defines the connoisseur.

 As for my own future as a connoisseur, I have much to learn and have a long way to go.
 Will I ever reach the point of becoming a barista skilled in the art of espresso?
 I highly doubt it.
 As fashionable as it may be, I simply have no need for such a beverage.
 I like my big mugs of coffee just fine thank you.
 But I will say that I have the dedication to learn all I can about coffee. ¶